Coping with Childhood Trauma: 8 Ways to Overcome Alcohol Addiction and Anxiety with Kori Leigh

 Q: Did Trump administration budget cuts affect the suicide hotline services?

-A: Funding reductions were proposed in early 20257 as part of broader budget constraints from the Office of Management and Budget during the current administration.
+A: Funding reductions were proposed in early 20257 and confirmed on July 17th, 2025, as part of broader budget constraints from the Office of Management and Budget during the current administration.
 While the 988 hotline remains operational, the cuts will affect crucial services for LGBTQ+ youth as well as affect expansion and capacity-building.

 Q: Did Trump’s suicide helpline cuts push Canada to step in for Americans?